 About Turkey

 Selimiye Mosque in the city of Edirne.
 The Selimiye Mosque is one of the most famous architectural legacies of the Ottoman Empire.
 The mosque was built between 1568 and 1574.
-The Selimiye Mosque and its Social Complex official website is a UNESCO World Heritage Site.
+The Selimiye Mosque and its Social Complex is a UNESCO World Heritage Site.

 Image: Ava Babili